-In analyzing why the FDP did not accept this compromise, it is important to understand first what the FDP delegation represented and what it accomplished at the convention.
-The FDP delegation was not simply an "alternative" delegation chosen by Negro instead of white Mississippians.
-The FDP is not a Negro party, but an integrated party, open to all whites.
-It grows directly out of the civil rights movement in Mississippi.
-It came to Atlantic City demanding, not simply that Negroes be represented, but that racism be ended - in Mississippi and in the Democratic Party.
+In analyzing why the FDP did not accept this compromise, it is important to understand first what the FDP delegation represented and what it accumplished at the convention.
+The FDP delegation was not simply and "alternative" delegation chosen by Megro instead of white Mississippians.
+The FDP is not a Megro party, but an integrated party, open to all whites.
+It grows directly out of the civil rights movement in Mississippi It came to Atlantic City demanding, not simply that "egroes be represented, but that racism be ended - in Mississippi and in the Democratic Party

-Moreover, the conditions under which the FDP delegation was chosen were certainly unique.
+Horeover, the conditions under which the FDP delegation was chosen were certainly unique.
 Though the FDP delegation was chosen according to the laws of Mississippi, its role was only partially political.
-This is so because simply to take part in the political process of the state makes the Negro in Mississippi automatically a rebel against the segregated society.
-This means that he is in immediate and grave danger of losing his job, his home, and possibly his life.
-Many of those who represented the FDP at Atlantic City have suffered the most brutal and continual reprisals ever since they began working for their political rights.
-This lends a peculiar and unique air to their efforts to attend the Convention, and means that they were literally gambling their lives against the right of being seated in Atlantic City.
+This is so because simply to take part in political processes of the state makes the Megro in dississippi automatically a rebel against thesegregated society.
+This hear's that he is in immediate and grave danger of losin his job, his home, and possibly his life.
+Many of those who represented the FDP at atlantic City have suffered the most brutal and continual reprisals ever since they began working for t eir political rights.
+This lends a jeculiar and unique air to there forts to attend the Convention, and means that they were literally gambling their lives against the right of being seated in Atlantic City.

-The third thing that must be understood is that the FDP had the support it needed to win the fight at Atlantic City.
-Within the Credentials Committee their was sufficient support to get the FDP's demands on the floor of the Convention, through the signing of a minority report.
+The third thing that must be understood is that the FDP had the support it needed to win the fight at Atlantic City. "ithin the Credentials committee their was sufficient support to get the FDP's demands on the floor of the Convention, through the signing of a minority report.
 On the floor, there was sufficient support to force a roll call vote.
 Once a roll call was allowed, most observers agreed that the FDP would have been seated.
-What prevented this was the most massive pressure from the White House, through the mediation of Hubert Humphrey.
-The FDP delegation was aware of all of this, and it therefore knew that the leadership of the party and the Convention was denying it what in fact it had the popular support to win.
-This kind of dictation is what Negroes is Mississippi face and have always faced, and it is precisely this that they are learning to stand up against.
+What prevented this was the massive pressure from the White House, through the mediation of Hubert Humphrey.
+The FDP delegation was aware of all of this, and it therefore know that the leadership of the party and the Convention was denying it what if fact it had the popular support to win.
+This kind of dictatin is what Negroes in Mississippi face and have always faced, and it is precisely this that they are learning to stand up against.